Lendwise Borrower interview with Freencky P Portas.

 I finished my undergraduate degree in Business Entrepreneurship and Innovation in 2016 and although I always knew I wanted to go on to study for a Masters, I didn’t know what I wanted to do at that point.

 I therefore decided to take a couple of years away from education and got a full-time job working in a hotel.
-During that time, I started doing my research and thinking more about what I wanted to study and eventually decided on Master in publishing at University College London (UCL).
+During that time, I started doing my research and thinking more about what I wanted to study and eventually decided on a Master’s in publishing at University College London (UCL).

-As you get older you also think more carefully about taking on debt, but I knew that a Masters degree was the next step towards the career I wanted.
+As you get older you also think more carefully about taking on debt, but I knew that a Master’s degree was the next step towards the career I wanted.

 How did you decide on publishing and UCL?

-On top of that, there was also the convenience of already being based in London and not having to worry about relocating and finding new accommodation, and a new part time job.
+On top of that, there was also the convenience of already being based in London and not having to worry about relocating and finding new accommodation, and a new part-time job.

 What was the best thing about the course?